Pit (nuclear weapon): Corrosion issues

 Both uranium and plutonium are very susceptible to corrosion.
 A number of the problem-plagued W47 UGM-27 Polaris warheads had to be replaced after corrosion of the fissile material was discovered during routine maintenance.
 The W58 pits also suffered corrosion problems.
 The W45 pit was prone to corrosion that could alter its geometry.
 The Green Grass pit was also corrosion-prone.
 The radioactivity of the materials used can also cause radiation corrosion in the surrounding materials.
 Plutonium is highly susceptible to humidity; moist air increases corrosion rate about 200 times.
-Hydrogen has strong catalytic effect on corrosion; its presence can accelerate corrosion rate by 13 orders of magnitude.
+Hydrogen has a strong catalytic effect on corrosion: its presence can accelerate corrosion rate by 13 orders of magnitude.
 Hydrogen can be generated from moisture and nearby organic materials (e.g. plastics) by radiolysis.
-These factors cause issues with storage of plutonium.
-The volume increase during oxidation can cause rupture of storage containers or deformation of pits.
+These factors cause issues with stored plutonium, as the volume increase during oxidation can cause rupture of storage containers or deformation of pits.

 Contamination of the pit with deuterium and tritium, whether accidental or if filled by design, can cause a hydride corrosion, which manifests as pitting corrosion and a growth of a surface coating of pyrophoric plutonium hydride.
 It also greatly accelerates the corrosion rates by atmospheric oxygen.
 Deuterium and tritium also cause hydrogen embrittlement in many materials.

 Improper storage can promote corrosion of the pits.
 The AL-R8 containers used in the Pantex facility for storage of the pits are said to promote instead of hinder corrosion, and tend to corrode themselves.
 The decay heat released by the pits is also a concern; some pits in storage can reach temperatures as high as 150 °C, and the storage facilities for larger numbers of pits may require active cooling.
 Humidity control can also present problems for pit storage.

 Beryllium cladding can be corroded by some solvents used for cleaning of the pits.
 Research has shown that trichloroethylene (TCE) causes beryllium corrosion, while trichloroethane (TCA) does not.
 Pitting corrosion of beryllium cladding is a significant concern during prolonged storage of pits in the Pantex facility.